Is TMJ Slowing You Down?

 - Uncomfortable or Incorrect Bite: TMJ disorder may affect your bite.
 It is uncomfortable to bite down and find that your upper and lower teeth no longer fit together in the same way.
 This bite can cause further pain in the jaw joint area, which could make you more nervous about chewing or opening and closing your mouth.

-- Swelling in the Face: Those who suffer from TMD may notice that their faces, especially the sides of their faces, swell up, changing their overall appearance.
+- Swelling in the Face: Those who suffer from TMD may notice that their faces, especially the sides of their faces, swell up.
+This can change their overall appearances.

 Leave TMD in the Dust with TMJ Therapy